-- Serious injury of a person as determined by MN Statutes, section 245.91, (subdivision 6):

-- o Fractures

-- o Dislocations

-- o Evidence of internal injuries

-- Head injuries with loss of consciousness

-- Lacerations involving injuries to tendons or organs and those for which complications are present

-- Extensive second degree or third degree burns and other burns for which complications are present

-- o Irreversible mobility or avulsion of teeth

-- o Injuries to the eyeball

-- o Ingestion of foreign substances and objects that are harmful

-- o Near drowning
+- Serious injury of a person as determined by MN Statutes, section 245.91, (subdivision 6): - o Fractures - o Dislocations - o Evidence of internal injuries - Head injuries with loss of consciousness or potential for a closed head injury or concussion without loss of consciousness requiring a medical assessment by a health care professional, whether or not further medical attention was sought. - Lacerations involving injuries to tendons or organs and those for which complications are present - Extensive second degree or third degree burns and other burns for which complications are present - o Irreversible mobility or avulsion of teeth - o Injuries to the eyeball - o Ingestion of foreign substances and objects that are harmful - Near drowning

-- o Heat exhaustion or sunstroke

-- O All other injuries considered serious by a physician involving complications of a previous injury or medical treatment - A person's death - Any medical emergency, unexpected serious illness, or significant unexpected change in an illness or medical condition of a person that requires the program to call 911, physician treatment, or hospitalization - Any mental health crisis that requires the program to call 911 or a mental health crisis intervention team - An act or situation involving a person that requires the program to call 911, law enforcement, or the fire department - A person's unauthorized or unexplained absence from a program - Conduct by an individual served against another individual served that: - o Is so severe, pervasive or objectively offensive that it substantially interferes with a person's opportunities to participate in or receive service or support - o Places the person in actual and reasonable fear of harm - o Places the person in actual and reasonable fear of damage to property of the person - o Substantially disrupts the orderly operation of the program - Any sexual activity between individuals served involving force or coercion as defined under MN Statutes, section 609.341, (subdivisions 3 and 14). - Any emergency use of manual restraint - A report of alleged or suspected maltreatment of a minor or vulnerable adult under MN Statutes, sections 626.556 or 626.557.
+- Heat exhaustion or sunstroke - o Attempted suicide - All other injuries considered serious after an assessment by a health care professional including, but not limited to self-injurious behavior, a medication error requiring medical treatment, a suspected delay of medical treatment, a complication of a previous injury, or a complication of a medical treatment for an injury - A person's death - Any medical emergency, unexpected serious illness, or significant unexpected change in an illness or medical condition of a person that requires the program to call 911, physician treatment, or hospitalization - Any mental health crisis that requires the program to call 911 or a mental health crisis intervention team - An act or situation involving a person that requires the program to call 911, law enforcement, or the fire department - A person's unauthorized or unexplained absence from a program - Conduct by an individual served against another individual served that: - o Is so severe, pervasive or objectively offensive that it substantially interferes with a person's opportunities to participate in or receive service or support - o Places the person in actual and reasonable fear of harm - o Places the person in actual and reasonable fear of damage to property of the person - o Substantially disrupts the orderly operation of the program - Any sexual activity between individuals served involving force or coercion as defined under MN Statutes, section 609.341, (subdivisions 3 and 14). - Any emergency use of manual restraint - A report of alleged or suspected maltreatment of a minor or vulnerable adult under MN Statutes, sections 626.556 or 626.557.